SyntacticKitsune/Furblorb/README.md

 Furballs are Finmer's compiled game data format.
 One assumes that the name stems from "tarball" (another name for `.tar` archives).
-The data format itself is basically your run-of-the-mill bespoke binary blob -- that is, it's a binary format specially-tailored for Finmer's game engine.
+The data format itself is basically your run-of-the-mill bespoke binary data -- that is, it's a binary format hyper-specialized for Finmer's game engine.
+This isn't necessarily a bad thing; it means that the file format doesn't need to store extra information like field names or data types.
+(On the other hand, this necessitates a format version and usually precludes random access.)

 ## What is a *furblorb*?